Introduction

 Such an assumption is validated by some influential and relevant learning theories that support the integration of the environment as an impactful factor for enhanced educational achievement.
 Firstly, the theory of experiential learning, which is well-known as Kolb’s experiential learning cycle, emphasises the importance of the availability of outdoor spaces for hands-on experiences of learning, which are particularly important when teaching real life problem-solving skills (Morris, 2020).
 The use of this theory in the context of the proposed learning outside the classroom illustrates that the integration of a non-standard learning environment expands the opportunities for students and facilitates their consecutive competencies for coping with challenges in real life.

 Several programs have been developed to break from the traditional structure of the educational presentation and offer students an opportunity to gain knowledge and skills structurally different from a standard classroom.
-Most of such efforts are aimed at helping children develop a diverse set of skills, emotions, and competencies, ones that will aid them in understanding the world, interacting with others, and managing their lives in the future.
-In particular, the role of the outdoors in the facilitation of various personal, social, and academic competencies in children should be considered.
+The majority of these initiatives are focused on assisting kids in acquiring a wide range of abilities, feelings, and skills that will help them comprehend the globe, communicate with others, and run their lives in the future.
+It is also important to take into account how the outdoors can help kids develop a range of social, academic, and personal skills.
 For this assertion, data provided by sources such as Gelblum (2019) can be valuable.
 The article states that the practise can make children more attentive, engaged, motivated, and disciplined.
 Research by Cheng et al. (2012) supports this, showing that children are more likely to be interested in learning about nature when they have a point of contact with it or have better exposure to nature.
 The study has developed a “connection to nature” index, which was used to gauge children’s attitudes towards the subject, including feelings of enjoyment, connection, and empathy (Cheng et al., 2012).
 The investigation results provide insight into how young learners interact with the natural world.
 Such findings suggest that exposure to the outdoors is likely to make children more interested in learning about it and more receptive to particular types of knowledge.
 Similarly, it has also been observed that a closer connection to nature can help young people develop environmentally conscious behaviours.
 Collado et al. (2013) state that the outdoors is highly underutilised in its educational capacity.
 The author further explains that the exposure to the outdoor space and positive experiences within it directly connect to pro-environmental action.
 With the increased importance that comes to be placed on environmental awareness in today’s society, the capability of children to become more familiar with the topic is ubiquitously good.

 In conjunction with discussing the importance of interacting with nature, it is also necessary to highlight how novel and flexible ways of teaching work in tandem with outdoor education in helping children develop.
 Some specific solutions can be examined concerning the validity and effectiveness of non-traditional educational approaches.
 Among such practices, the Montessori Method can be an effective tool for improving learning.
 A non-traditional approach to education seeks to replace a standard classroom experience with a creatively driven, hands-on initiative.
 This method treats pupils not as a collective but as a group of individuals, each with their hardships, skills, and competencies.
 Montessori education promotes active understanding and interaction between students and their environment (Learning Theories, 2019).
 Furthermore, this approach towards early education is highly flexible, using its key guidelines to let teachers and childcare professionals construct suitable learning environments.
 Research and evaluation into the success of this method have been limited.
 However, the existing literature review notes it to be effective in promoting children’s cognitive and social development (Marshall, 2017).
 The author has reached this conclusion after examining the effectiveness and consequences of applying the Montessori Method, as it was covered in relevant educational sources.
 On the other hand, Marshall (2017) also notes that the flexible nature of the method can significantly decrease its effectiveness, as its adaptations are usually less “faithful to its creator’s principles” (Marshall, 2017).
 Therefore, the exact success and effectiveness of the Montessori method depend primarily on the competencies of educators.

 Other solutions to introducing different education environments include Forest School (Knight, 2011).
-This specific education delivery style demonstrates a fusion between a more traditional learning environment and an outdoors-focused approach.
+This particular method of teaching shows how to combine an outdoor-focused approach with a more conventional learning setting.
 Students are encouraged to visit various natural locations, helping them develop skills and learn.
 The use of forests and the woods are then taken to help children build independence and understand themselves to be a part of nature, which increasingly becomes more complex with the advancement of society (Knight, 2013).
 Work that combines natural spaces and education establishes a sense of connection and community between individuals and their place in the world while also helping to provide a more varied learning environment.

 One of the notable conclusions made by proponents of outdoor education is its capacity to simulate carried learning styles, including the visual, auditory, reading, or kinaesthetic (Constable, 2014).
 Despite this, in the face of this data, one should note that learning styles as a concept and their effect on education have continuously been put into question (Dekker et al., 2012).
 Currently, no reputable sources indicate that students can attain better academic success by adhering to their “preferred” learning style.
 Although teaching styles are highly doubtful, the presented conclusions still have significant implications on the effectiveness of outdoor learning.
 In particular, it means that a non-traditional environment can support a variety of teaching models, using visual, auditory and kinetic approaches towards making its learning more approachable, comprehensive and varied.
 Incorporating different types of data helps children retain information better and remember more of what is being discussed.

 There are also additional considerations that can be noted regarding novel methods for children’s education.
-One of the facets of this discussion rarely brought up is the need to promote environmental consciousness and understanding in younger generations.
-With the effects of the climate crisis slowly becoming more severe, the role of individuals in the fight towards supporting and conserving the environment becomes bigger.
+Promoting environmental awareness and knowledge among younger generations is one aspect of this conversation that is rarely talked up.
+Individuals have a larger role in the struggle to protect and preserve the environment as the effects of the climate catastrophe gradually worsen.
 While the personal contribution may be small, the comprehensive change in how generations of children see and interact with the environment plays a vital role in supporting the planet.
 Environmental organisations such as The Rainforest Alliance (2014) emphasise the need to teach children about nature conservation and other practices.

 In terms of the mental impact on pupils, learning in traditional classrooms is detrimental to the well-being and confidence of students.
 The emotional and psychological impact of education is crucial in helping children develop and making sure they can perform academically.
 As discussed in this paper, the traditional classroom environment can be isolating, making it difficult for children to concentrate compared to the outdoors.
-Outdoor learning has been shown in research, such as Beames et al. (2012), to boost children’s concentration and their capacity to focus on a task.
+Research has demonstrated that outdoor learning improves children’s ability to focus and concentrate on a task (Beames et al., 2012).
 An outside environment has a more positive impact on children’s mentality and ability to succeed (Barnes and Sharp 2004).
 Emotional intelligence and the ability to interact with others are also improved in such an environment (Knight, 2013).
 The freer space for learning allows students to express their feelings and emotions more freely and connect with others on a deeper level.

 Conclusion